morrowsend/timerSimulator/README.md

 This repo have a few examples showing how the timer in a microcontroller works graphically.

-The file names "1 set CMP Value Vertical.p5js" is the most up-to-date code with all the features.
+The file named "1 set CMP Value Vertical.p5js" is the most up-to-date code with all the features.
 It is the best file to use to see how 8-bit timers work.
 Paste its code into [https://editor.p5js.org/](https://editor.p5js.org/)

 ==========